Commissioning Hard Edge glass art explained

 This process is divided into 4 stages:

 1 - Design What will it look like?
 We can exchange photographs of your display area, colour palettes, ideas, preferences - a unique sketch-to-design approach.
-You may also wish to name your piece.
+You may also wish to name your piece, or give it a title.

 2 - Production How’s it made?
 From cutting to kiln, you’ll see videos so you can watch exactly what's happening and what everything looks like.
 It’s a very open, fascinating process.